 Light blue, capsule-shaped tablet printed with "V 150" in black ink on one side and plain on the other (16.5 mm x 8.4 mm).

 Indications/Uses

-Trikafta is indicated for the treatment of cystic fibrosis (CF) in patients aged 12 years and older who are either homozygous for the F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene or heterozygous for the F508del mutation in the CFTR gene with a minimal function (MF) mutation ("Clinical efficacy").
+Trikafta is indicated for the treatment of cystic fibrosis (CF) in patients aged 12 years and older who have at least one F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene ("Clinical efficacy").

 Dosage/Administration